Page 109

 AI Interpretation

-The fragment links peace, war, sleep, aging, and death in a blurred meditation on how living always carries its opposite inside it.
+The poem links sleep, peace, war, aging, and wine into a brief meditation on how life carries death without being finished by it.

 'Nothing Done?': absence where we don't sleep, some still make war in peace of mind, life lived out as deaths, human like wine not youth-done when it reaches good.